 \section{Introduction}

-Speech is a tool for communication, conveying private information from one agent to another.
+Speech is a tool for communication that conveys private information from one agent to another.
 In addition to the legitimate message, speech contains plenty of bundled side information, such as state of health, emotions, identity, and background, most of which is private~\cite{singh2019profiling,singh2025humanvoiceunique}.
-Speech technology, which processes, transmits, or stores speech, can thus expose users to a multitude of threats like price gouging, stalking, and identity theft~\cite{backstrom2023privacy}.
+Speech technology, which processes, transmits, or stores speech, can thus expose users to a multitude of threats, such as price gouging, stalking, and identity theft~\cite{backstrom2023privacy}.
 Protecting user privacy in speech applications is morally important, but since threats to users also reduce user satisfaction, it is also important for business.

 To accurately characterize privacy threats, we need to quantify them.
 In speech technology, the predominant approach for identifying speakers is to compare an input signal to a database of speaker templates, and the speaker in the database most similar to the input is chosen as the identified user.
 However, if the database is large or if the speaker identification approach is noisy, we are unlikely to identify the correct speaker.
 Still, if a particular speaker template is a ``relatively good'' match to the observation, it does support the hypothesis that this template is the true identity.
-In other words, even when the true speaker is not the most similar in the database, observations can still disclose an amount of private information. \IEEEpubidadjcol
+In other words, even when the true speaker is not the most similar in the database, observations can still disclose some private information. \IEEEpubidadjcol

 Categories of speakers' properties that can be used to identify them are plentiful and include at least physical and psychological characteristics and state, linguistic content and style, language used, proficiency and accent, affiliations, relationship character, acoustic environment, as well as hardware and software used for recording~\cite{backstrom2023privacy,singh2019profiling}.
 Information in every such category can potentially aid in identifying a speaker, in particular if an attacker has access to multiple categories of information~\cite{singh2025humanvoiceunique}.
-It is thus essential to quantify privacy in a way that enables the quantification of privacy from combinations of categories.
+It is thus essential to quantify privacy in a way that enables joint measurement across combinations of categories.